About the New World Tourist

-This is the world-class touring bike capable of fully-loaded trips over many weeks and still can serve as your everyday commuter.
-It is a custom-built, folding touring bike that is “Best in Class” in almost every review from the thousands of people who have ridden it over the years, on every continent!
-0 proprietary parts, Tested, Tried and True!
+This is a world-class touring bike capable of fully-loaded trips over many weeks and still can serve as your everyday commuter.
+It is a custom-built touring bike that is “Best in Class” in reviews from thousands of people who have ridden it over the years, on every continent!

-This great travel bike is easily loaded with panniers, bags and/or a trailer hitched behind.
-The New World Tourist has been our most popular bike since it was first introduced and still our best-seller to this day because of all that it is capable of.
+The New World Tourist has been our most popular bike since it was first introduced in 1992 and is still our best-seller to this day because of all that it is capable of.

 Details on the three bike design options offered in the menu above: